TeamRocketCooking/BasicRecipes/README.md

 **Required Must-have Stories**

-- [] List of items you can learn to cook, and their tutorials
+- [x] List of items you can learn to cook, at least one food completed (broccoli)
-- [] User can favorite foods
+- [x] User can favorite foods
 - [x] App has category, food, and favorite page
 - [x] App successfully use back4app parse server for data
-- [ ] User stays logged in across restarts
+- [x] User stays logged in across restarts
-- [ ] User can log out
+- [x] User can log out
 - [x] User select food types
 - [x] User can select specific foods